rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  So my advice is if you think you are snoring,
 *  stay away from back sleeping.
 *  From sleeping on your back.
-*  From sleeping on your back and even if you don't suspect
+*  From sleeping on your back.
+*  And even if you don't suspect you are a snorer,
-*  you are a snorer, just download this app.
+*  just download this app.
 *  You get a couple of nights for free.
 *  Just do it for a couple of nights consistently
-*  and then ask.
+*  and then ask also, by the way,
-*  Also by the way, if you take on board alcohol
+*  if you take on board alcohol and you have mild snoring,
-*  and you have mild snoring, it is very clear
+*  it is very clear, I would be highly surprised
-*  I would be highly surprised if on the nights that you drink,
+*  if on the nights that you drink,
 *  you don't get a significant increase
 *  in your score of snoring.
 *  Terrific.
 *  The next question is, why does my body wake up at 3.30 a.m.
 *  and I'm presuming their mind as well,
 *  no matter what time I go to sleep?
-*  So to that question, and we will have spoken
+*  So to that question,
-*  about this before, my first response is,
+*  and we will have spoken about this before,
-*  how do you know it's 3.30?
+*  my first response is, how do you know it's 3.30?
 *  And their response is, because I look at the clock,
 *  that's the first problem.
 *  Take all clock faces away from your sight
 *  when you are sleeping.
 *  It is only going to reinforce it.
 *  The second is that 3.30 can sometimes,
-*  or if it's a consistent time, there's no sort of
+*  or if it's a consistent time,
-*  special thing about 3.30, it's just for this person.
+*  there's no sort of special thing about 3.30,
+*  it's just for this person.
 *  People wake up at very specific times, quite reliably so.
 *  Part of that is because they're going through
-*  very reliably timed sleep cycles
+*  very reliably timed sleep cycles,
 *  and every time we finish a REM sleep period, we wake up.
-*  But it's normally very brief and the reason is
+*  But it's normally very brief,
+*  and the reason is because we've been in paralysis
-*  because we've been in paralysis and the body needs to move.
+*  and the body needs to move.
 *  So we wake up, we make a postural shift,
 *  we move in our bed just slightly,
 *  and then we go back to sleep.
 *  It happens to us all.
-*  For some of us, we will wake up and then we will stay awake
+*  For some of us, we will wake up and then we will stay awake,
 *  and that's why it seems to be so religiously timed
 *  to certain specific moments in our night.
 *  But this other sort of individual mention,